bryeyyy/Laslo_Library_Occupancy/README.md

 # Laslo_Library_Occupancy
 A Flask Web application, enabled by YOLOv5 computer vision that can determine the occupancy of Manila City Library.

-NOTE: supplementary arduino code and devices must be included in this setup.
+## NOTE: supplementary arduino code and devices must be included in this setup.

-<mark> Unzip "Arduino INO Files.zip" and run them using your Arduino IDE </mark>
+### Unzip "Arduino INO Files.zip" and run them using your Arduino IDE

 For full guide refer to this document: